 Notice: I'm an affiliate for Amazon as well as other companies.
 Any links in this article may be affiliate links.
 I always appreciate it if you purchase something using my affiliate links.
 Doing so helps me to raise a little extra money that pays for the costs of running this site.
 And it allows me to continue bringing you quality content, all without costing you a thing!
 Thanks!

 I talk about stress a LOT here on my site.
 Why?
-Because as the top contributor to all chronic illness, people need to know about common stress sources!
-At the same time, women rarely include stress management into their everyday routines.
+Because as the top contributor to all chronic illnesses, people need to know about common stress sources!
+At the same time, women rarely include stress management in their everyday routines.
 Do you?
 As a woman, you may often feel guilty for taking the time to nurture yourself.
-Women regularly hear the message that self care is “selfish”.
+Women regularly hear the message that self-care is “selfish”.
 That lie contributes to more and more women struggling with symptoms.
-And self care is the key!
+And self-care is the key!

 Let’s take a look at the top six stress sources that people deal with